amcourson/project_2_team_5/project proposal.md

 This app is an event planning app

 USER STORY:
+GIVEN a site
+WHEN I visit the site for the first time
+THEN I am presented with the login/sign-up page

 We want users to create a login/ signup
 We want the be able to create an event and add people to the event We want the user to be able to RSVP for the event and choose an item from the menu